Am I the ONLY one? No, seriously, am I the only strict parent?

 Seems so simple now, looking back.
 Why did I care?
 Why did I obsess over so many parenting decisions, simply because others weren’t doing the same thing?

 Because I didn’t want to be the only strict parent.
 It’s tough to stand alone.

 But I am still standing and so are my kids.

 No. We would pick him up at 1:30 a.m., well beyond his curfew I might add.
 Ugh, the pit in my stomach.
 The dread of driving up the “after-party” house driveway to pick him up.
 Ready for the anger, complaints.
 Be strong.
 When I asked “So how was it?”

-I admit, it is hard to be called the “Sleepover Ogre” or the “Tech Tyrants” (and those are some of the more polite ones).
-And I’m sure it wasn’t easy for my kids either.
+I admit, it’s hard to be called the “Sleepover Ogre” or the “Tech Tyrants” (and those are some of the more polite ones).
+And I’m sure having the strict parents wasn’t easy for my kids either.

 But we survived and you will too.

-I know, it’s hard to hear about all the kids who were at the sleepover, or the party, or the concert, except of course your kid.
+I know, it’s hard to hear about all the kids who were at the sleepover, or the party, or the concert, except your kid.
 But your kid is probably not telling you about the kids who weren’t allowed to go or had to be home by curfew.
 But they are out there.